MisterZedd/webnote2/README.txt

+This is all old from fork and needs to be changed

 A web site that you can use to take notes (like post-it notes).
 Feel free to try it out at http://www.aypwip.org/webnote